- About the Library

-In addition to the above licensure programs, the Division of Education also offers five non-licensure programs.
-One is offered in Elementary Education and four are offered in Human Performance.
+In addition to the above licensure programs, the Division of Education also offers four non-licensure programs.
+One is offered in elementary education and are offered in human performance.

 - Elementary Education-Grace A. Meier

 Regulations in effect at the time the student is admitted to the appropriate program within the Division of Education shall be considered binding unless directed otherwise by the Tennessee State Department of Education.
 That department periodically revises the requirements governing teacher licensure in the state of Tennessee.
-Therefore, degree requirements leading to licensure in all Martin Methodist College (MMC) teacher education programs are subject to change from those published in the college catalog.
-Education students are required to seek advisement from their mentors and/or the Program Coordinator as early as possible in the program of study to ensure that both degree requirements and licensure requirements are met.
+Degree requirements leading to licensure in all Martin Methodist College (MMC) teacher education programs are subject to change from those published in the college catalog.
+Education students are required to seek advisement from their mentors and/or the program coordinator as early as possible in the program of study to ensure that both degree requirements and licensure requirements are met.

 * Denotes full-time employees whose appointment includes part-time teaching in addition to other non-teaching responsibilities.

 For information on admission to the Education Program, click here.